Encoding complex-balanced thermalization in quantum circuits

 Moreover, the reservoir qubit imposes a constraint \textit{via} a modified Kubo-Martin-Schwinger (KMS) relation

-resulting in a temperature $\bar{\beta} \ne \beta$.
-In more complex systems than a simple qubit, reservoir qubits ($N_\text{q} > 1$) heat the system non-uniformly, even when a unified $\beta$ is used, which facilitates the establishment of CS in CBT.
+with the transition-dependent inverse temperature $\bar{\beta} \ne \beta$ when $\mathbbm{B}_{ba}^{(n)\ast}/\mathbbm{B}_{ab}^{(n)}$ is real and positive.
+In systems more complex than a single qubit, reservoir qubits ($N_\text{q} > 1$) heat the system non-uniformly, even when a unified $\beta$ is used, which facilitates the establishment of the CBs in CBT.
 Below, we present two applications of the platform.

-\textit{Temporally-correlated dichromatic emission}.---This platform can induce strong temporal correlations in light emission via CBs.
-In Fig.~\ref{fig:fig3}(a), we consider a three-level system with energy levels $\ket{0}$, $\ket{1}$, $\ket{2}$, coupled to two photonic modes $p_1$ and $p_2$.
-When $\bar{t} = 0.05 \ll 1$, satisfying the short-time collision condition, the photon numbers $\braket{n_1}$ and $\braket{n_2}$ obtained from the collision map in Eq.~\eqref{eq:CollisionEvolution} and QME in Eq.~\eqref{eq:GKSL} are in excellent agreement, quantitatively describing time evolution towards non-equilibrium steady states in the long-term [Fig.~\ref{fig:fig3}(b)].
-Calculation details are provided in Supplemental Material (SM)~\cite{SM}.
+\textit{Temporally correlated dichromatic emission}.---On this platform, the establishment of CB enables the activation of two-color photon emission in a specific time-ordered sequence.
+In Fig.~\ref{fig:fig3}(a), we consider a three-level system with energy levels $\ket{0}$, $\ket{1}$, $\ket{2}$, coupled to two photonic modes $p_1$ and $p_2$, and denote their joint density matrix by $\rho_\text{sp}$.
+When $g\bar{t} \ll 1$ and $g^2 \bar{t} \ll \omega_{21}$, $\omega_{10}$, satisfying the weak-collision and weak-coupling conditions, the photon numbers $\braket{n_1}$ and $\braket{n_2}$ obtained from the collision map in Eq.~\eqref{eq:CollisionEvolution} and the QME treatment described in Supplemental Material (SM)~\cite{SM} are in excellent agreement, quantitatively describing time evolution towards nonequilibrium steady states in the long term [Fig.~\ref{fig:fig3}(b)].

 During time evolution, we monitor the second-order time-correlation function~\cite{Brown1956, Glauber1963}